 • Emily Wexler is a choreographer, dancer, and educator.
 Her work shapes itself through an intense desire to uncover gravity of meaning by layering aspects of memory and time.
 Her motivation and perspective has been profoundly influenced through the practice of ballet and modern dance.

 Wexler challenges herself to work with people in a highly physical, poetic, and responsible capacity in order to discover the possibilities of deconstructing our known realities to find what and how we are.
 She intentionally does not organize her work/process through a company model, but chooses to work collectively with those that lend themselves to her ideas.
 By honoring the collaborative relationships with the artists involved, significance can be revealed through a continual and ever-shifting investigation of space, time, and imagination.
 As dance and choreography tends to be a social and collaborative practice, Wexler's process is continually interested in expanding the ways in which performance can help connect the intersections and diverse experiences of those within an environment.
-Wexler is committed to dance as a form which has the capacity to dismantle the cultural/political constructs that uphold systems of white dominant patriarchy.
-This includes a forthright acknowledgment of the racist and misogynistic systems of power and privilege dance culture has historically perpetuated and a commitment to work which disrupts and shatters these systems.
+Wexler is committed to dance as a form which has the capacity to dismantle the cultural/political constructs that uphold systems of white supremacist patriarchy.
+This includes a forthright acknowledgment of the systemic racist and misogynistic systems of power and privilege Western dance culture perpetuates and a commitment to work which disrupts and shatters these systems.

 Her work has been presented by MoMA PS 1, American Dance Festival, America Realness Festival, Movement Research at the Judson Church, The Knitting Factory, Center for Performance Research, Roulette, The Center, Draftworks at Danspace Project, CATCH at the Invisible Dog, Joyce SoHo, The Flea, Chez Bushwick, Dixon Place, Galapagos, AUNTS, Wuk (Austria), Carolyn Carlson Theater (Paris), and most distinctly in the living room of Communist/Activist Paul Robeson.